TokMem: One-Token Procedural Memory for Large Language Models: Experimental Details

 Training follows the standard next-token prediction objective, analogous to Equation~\ref{eqn: tokmem loss}:

 where $k$ denotes the query length.
-During optimization, only $M^{\text{addr}}$ and $M^{\text{steer}}$ are updated; the backbone remains frozen.
-In addition, the renormalization treatment introduced in Section~\ref{sec: TokMem: procedural memory as a token} is only applied to the address embeddings in $M^{\text{addr}}$.
+During optimization, only $M^{\text{index}}$ and $M^{\text{steer}}$ are updated, while the backbone remains frozen.
+In addition, the renormalization treatment introduced in Section~\ref{sec: TokMem: procedural memory as a token} is applied only to the index embeddings $M^{\text{index}}$.

-This decoupled formulation provides a clean separation of functionality: routing is handled via $M^{\text{addr}}$, while steering is controlled by $M^{\text{steer}}$.
-While conceptually clean, our experiments do not show consistent improvements over the coupled formulation, particularly on larger models, where embedding capacity is sufficient to jointly support both roles.
+This decoupled formulation provides a clean separation of functionality: routing is handled via $M^{\text{index}}$, while steering is controlled by $M^{\text{steer}}$.
+However, our experiments do not show consistent improvements over the coupled formulation, particularly on larger models where their larger embedding capacity is sufficient to jointly support both roles.
+We therefore advocate for the simple yet effective TokMem (without DC).